eiji03aero/memoria/TASKS.md

     - document title

 ## Done
+- [x] remove react-spectrum utility components
+    - fix the problem with usesearchparams
+    - do not use it
+    - replace the tokens stuff as well
+- [x] implement testing
+    - consider how we do it
+    - refactor codings
+    - refactor struct namings
+    - refactor scopebyfindoption to be Scope method based
+    - refactor find methods
+        - try to DRY it up little
 - [x] make sure to replace secretkey for jwt to secure one through env var
 - [x] improve form error handlings
     - signup